Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 ### 6.2.
 Changing the NEXTOR.SYS version number

-Some MSX-DOS command line applications are known to check the version number of MSXDOS2.SYS (NEXTOR.SYS in the case of Nextor) and refuse to work if this number doesn't meet certain expectations, for example being at least 2.20, or having 2 as the major version number.
-This can be a problem since the NEXTOR.SYS version number is 3.x in Nextor 3.
+Some MSX-DOS command line applications are known to check the version number of `MSXDOS2.SYS` (`NEXTOR.SYS` in the case of Nextor) and refuse to work if this number doesn't meet certain expectations, for example being at least 2.20, or having 2 as the major version number.
+This can be a problem since the `NEXTOR.SYS` version number is 3.x in Nextor 3.

-As a workaround for this issue, starting at version 2.0 beta 2 the NEXTOR.SYS version number returned by the DOSVER function call is stored in RAM and can be changed easily.
-There is a command line tool, NSYSVER.COM, that allows to easily do this change (see the _[Nextor 3.0 User Manual](Nextor%203.0%20User%20Manual.md)_ for more details) but if you want to do the change programmatically, here is the procedure:
+As a workaround for this issue, the `NEXTOR.SYS` version number returned by the `_DOSVER` function call is stored in RAM and can be changed as needed.
+There is a command line tool, `NSYSVER.COM`, that makes it easy to do this change (see the _[Nextor 3.0 User Manual](Nextor%203.0%20User%20Manual.md)_ for more details) but if you want to do the change programmatically, here is the procedure:

 1. When in MSX-DOS mode (page 0 mapped to TPA RAM), read the 16 bit value stored at address 0001h.
 2. Add 32h to the obtained value.
 3. The resulting value is an address where a 16 bit number is stored.
-This is the number that the DOSVER function call returns in register DE, that is, the reported NEXTOR.SYS version.
+This is the number that the `_DOSVER` function call returns in register DE, that is, the reported `NEXTOR.SYS` version.

-For example, the code for changing the NEXTOR.SYS version to 2.31 would be as follows:
+For example, the code for changing the `NEXTOR.SYS` version to 2.31 would be as follows:

 ```
 ld ix,(0001h)